azavea/github-labeller/README.md

 #### Building a release

 Follow these steps when creating a new release:
-- Create a new release branch
+- Create a new release branch via git flow
 - Update the CHANGELOG.md
 - Update the version string in `github-labeller.go`, following SEMVER
 - Run `make release`
 - Commit the changes and create a new git tag using the same version string
-- Push and merge to master
+- Finish the release branch via git flow
-- Create a release in the GitHub UI
+- Push the develop and master branches, along with the new release tag